Portfolio · 2026 Boston → Vancouver

 Chief Program Officer → Chief Product Officer

-Redesigned how MassChallenge captures, qualifies, nurtures, and places volunteer experts with startups.
-Built a suite of AI-native tools (LLM classification pipeline, alumni search, portfolio intelligence dashboard) as core infrastructure, not add-ons.
-Current cohorts: $96M in revenue, $260M raised — 2× prior-year totals.
+Served as internal executive sponsor for the HealthTech franchise, drawing on the six years at Formlabs.
+Built a suite of AI-native tools (LLM classifier, alumni search across 4,486 companies, portfolio intelligence dashboard) as core infrastructure, not add-ons.
+Current cohorts: $96M in revenue, $260M raised, 2× prior-year totals.

 4,486Alumni companies indexed